To Dad from Your Son

 There is a special bond that a father has with his son.
 That bond builds strength over the time and events that each of us are fortunate enough to share together in our lives.

-I am privileged, honored, and extremely lucky to be the only son to my father XXXXX.
-(Name with-held for privacy reasons).
+I am privileged, honored, and extremely lucky to be my father's only son.
 As I reflect over the years that we shared together, he was a great Dad.

 He always lead by example, and taught me numerous life lessons of what it takes to become a man: